 Recommended Tools

-Cheese grater or Kitchen shredder attachment, we love this especially for grating cheese during the holidays
+- Cheese grater or Kitchen shredder attachment, we love this, especially for grating cheese during the holidays.

-Elbow pasta - Even though I used elbow pasta noodles for this recipe I also love to switch things up and use different shapes of pasta.
+- Elbow pasta – Even though I used elbow pasta noodles for this recipe I also love to switch things up and use different shapes of pasta.
 Some of my favorites are penne, fusilli, and shells.
-If using a larger noodle than elbows then you might need to double the amount of pasta used.
+If using a larger noodle than regular elbows then you might need to double the amount of pasta used.

-Seasonings - You can't have baked mac and cheese without ground paprika, a bit of salt, and of course, plenty of ground black pepper!
+- Seasonings – You can’t have baked mac and cheese without ground paprika, a bit of salt, and of course, plenty of ground black pepper!

-Reheat mac and cheese in the oven covered with more shredded cheese at 400 degrees Fahrenheit or until cheese is melted and everything is heated through, about 10 - 15 minutes.
+- Reheat mac and cheese in the oven covered with more shredded cheese at 400 degrees Fahrenheit or until cheese is melted and everything is heated through about 10 – 15 minutes.
 Add a few extra minutes if reheating from frozen.

 Looking For More Holiday Recipes?

-Baked Yogurt Mac and Cheese
+Creamy Baked Mac and Cheese with Yogurt

 Ingredients

-- 2 cups elbow pasta, dry
+- 2 cups elbow pasta dry

-- 4 tablespoons butter, unsalted
+- 4 tablespoons butter unsalted

 - 1 cup water